automadcms/automad-github-backup-action/README.md

           branch: master
 ```

-With workflow, the backup runs weekly on sundays at 4:00h.
-Note that for the example above, you also have to add the following secrets and variables in the repository settings:
+Next, configure the repository secrets and variables exactly as referenced in your workflow file.

 | Name              | Type     | Description                                           |
 | ----------------- | -------- | ----------------------------------------------------- |